cao5zy/Managed_Deploy/README.md

 The banyan program assumes that the project subjects to [specifications](SPEC.md).
 Based on [specifications](SPEC.md), the depended project should be in the same folder.

 # How to use it

+For more detailed information about commands, please go to [Commands](BANYAN_COMMANDS.md)

 ## Installation
 ```
 /usr/bin/python3 -m pip install mc_banyan